noahehall/theBookOfNoah/0current/react17.md

   - **ALWAYS**
     - decompose components for reusability
     - display names are only useful in *dev* for debugging, as they should be obsfucated in prod
-    - only use state for data change changes over time that impact rendering/data flow
+    - only use state for data that changes over time that impact rendering/data flow
       - put other non-props variables as instance props
     - compare changes if a method receives newProps & nextProps
       - usually you receive the old props because a risk of an infinite loop exists without the comparison
     - cancel fetches & subscriptions
       - never FETCH or subscribe without companion logic to cancel
     - keep render logic pure and idempotent
+    - render a fallback UI when an error occurs
+      - *static getDerivedStateFromError* > *componentDidCatch*
+        - the latter should never be used for fallback UI
+    - reading state values after update
+      - componentDidUpdate > setState w/ callback > setState regular
+        - setStage regular is asynchronous, not gauranted to have latest
+        - setState with callback works, but is a one-off
+        - aggregate all your logic related after update state values into *componentDidUpate*

   - **GENERALLY**
     - *PureComponent* > *shouldComponentUpdate* for auto shallow comparisons